Duet3D/wiki-content/User_manual/Reference/Gcodes.md

 ##### Notes

-The **A** and **F** parameters only apply to normal moves not to G1 H2 (individual motor) moves.
+* The **A** and **F** parameters only apply to normal moves not to G1 H2 (individual motor) moves.
 The intention is that when printing well away from the centre, the normal X and Y limits set by M201 and M203 are sufficient.
 When printing at a small radius, movement may need to be slowed down to limit the turntable speed and acceleration.

-There is currently no facility for offsetting the radius arm sideways from the centre of rotation of the turntable, or for moving the origin.
+* There is currently no facility for offsetting the radius arm sideways from the centre of rotation of the turntable, or for moving the origin.
+* For more information on configuring a machine with specific kinematics, see [Machine configuration](/User_manual/Machine_configuration)

 ## M670: Set IO port bit mapping